-Cattle(bull, cow, ox, heifer, steer, calf and buffalo)

 A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.

-- Keep animals a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for the manufacture, preparation or storage of food. - Locate enclosures at least 20 metres from a dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any property boundary. - Enclose cattle yards to prevent escape. - Keep feed that is packaged or otherwise requires storage in a manner that prevents access by vermin.
+Keep animals a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, Livestock Australia guidelines.
+Keep animals a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, office, factory, workshop, church or other place of public worship, public hall or premises used for manufacturing, preparing or storing food.
+Locate enclosures at least 20 metres from a dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any adjoining property boundary.
+Enclose cattle yards to prevent escape.
+Keep feed that is packaged or otherwise requires storage in a manner that prevents access by vermin.
+Not permitted in R1, R2 and R3 zones.
+Commercial agriculture is not permitted in all Residential Zones.
+Refer to the provisions in the Local Government (General) Regulation 2005, Schedule 2, Part 5 - Standards for Keeping Birds or Animals.
+Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au Cattle must not be slaughtered at the premises on which they are kept.
+They must be transported to an accredited abattoir.
+A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
+Keep animals a minimum of 9 metres from a dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for manufacturing, preparing or storing food.
+Locate enclosures at least 20 metres from a dwelling or place where food is kept, processed or stored, or 6 metres from any roadway or 1 metre from any adjoining property boundary.
+Enclose yard areas to prevent escape.
+Keep feed that is packaged or otherwise requires storage in a manner that prevents access by vermin.
+Not permitted in R1, R2 and R3 zones.
+Commercial agriculture is not permitted in all Residential Zones.

-Advice

-- Not permitted in R1, R2 and R3 zones.
-Commercial agriculture is not permitted in all Residential Zones. - Refer to the provisions in the Local Government (General) Regulation 2005, Schedule 2, Part 5 Standards for Keeping Birds or Animals. - Refer also to management practices for Agriculture Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au
+Deer have specific fencing requirements to prevent escape.

+Development consent may be required for these enclosures/fences.